lblazecki/nodejs-apns-secure/README.md

 var sender = new (require('./iOSSender')).SenderApns(objectCert, true);
 ```

-In certData comes certificate in string format and in keyData private key.
-For using development mode use false as second argument.
+Enter certificate in “certData” and private key in “keyData”.
+If using development mode use “false” as second argument.

 ### 2) Create notifications and tokens